iza-institute-of-labor-economics/gettsim/docs/geps/gep-05.md

 same as for other parameters of the taxes and transfers system, see {ref}`gep-3`.

-If a user would like to add user-written functions which should be rounded, she will need to decorate the respective functions with `policy_info` and adjust `policy_params` accordingly.
+If a user would like to add user-written functions which should be rounded, she will need to decorate the respective functions with `policy_function` and adjust `policy_params` accordingly.

 ## Advantages of this implementation